wanteddev/wanted-sans/packages/wanted-sans/documentation/webfonts/README-EN.md

 ---

-### 가변 웹폰트
+### Variable Webfonts

-가변 weight 속성과 함께 모든 기능을 포함한 Wanted Sans를 사용하려면 아래 코드를 사용하세요. 사용하는 font-family 이름은 `"Wanted Sans Variable"` 입니다.
+To use Wanted Sans with all its features, including variable weight properties, use the code below.
+The font-family to use is "Wanted Sans Variable".

 #### HTML